 - Impact micro grants are typically less than $1,000.

-- The deadline to apply is November 20, 2018 so that selections can be made and funds can be available in January, 2019.
+- Applications are accepted in the fall and the deadline to apply is November 22, 2019 so that selections can be made and funds can be available in January, 2020.

 - Projects should be completed and funds expended by August 31, 2020.

 MCC offers a dynamic learning environment where excellent academics and innovative teaching approaches empower students to achieve their goals.
 Since the Foundation’s annual grants program began in 1994, over $550,000 has been awarded in support of faculty/staff initiatives.
 Awards are funded through the generous support of faculty, staff, alumni, parents and friends through their unrestricted gifts to the Annual Fund.

 - Approximately $20,000 is available to fund internal grants each year.

 - Funds are available May 1, 2020, for the funding cycle of June 2020 – May 2021.